DTS-STN/Service-Canada-Design-System/README.md

 ### Accessibility Strategies

-This project uses jest-axe for automated for testing, along with the Axe web browser extension for manual testing.
+We are using the Axe web browser extension as our main tool for accessibility testing.
+Axe provides stricter and clearer infomation in regards to accessibility issues, when compared to other web browser tools and is very easy to use.
+Axe is not ran through our code repo, it is an external tool which users need to download.
+To download the Axe web browser extension, visit https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd.
+Along with Axe we are also preforming QA to manually check for accessibility concerns and automated testing done by Jest-axe.
 Jest-axe is time efficient but only covers about 30% of unit test cases.
-Axe is our main web browser testing tool as it provides stricter and clearer infomation in regards to accessibility issues, when compared to other web browser tools.
-Users must go https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd and install the extension.
+We use multiple tools and steps to do accessibility testing, as no one tool is capable of check for all instances accessibility concerns.

 To use Axe: